open-cogsci/omm-server/README.md

 ## Running tests

-Tests are implemented on the frontend with [Jest](https://jestjs.io/) and for the backend using _TBD_.
+Tests are implemented on the frontend with [Jest](https://jestjs.io/) and for the backend using Adonis.
 Tests can be run with the command `npm test`.

 ## API documentation with swagger